Victorian Architecture Medal: Architecture Medal winners (1943–1986)

-In the period following World War II and the resumption of some awards in 1954, the Street Architecture Medal was dropped as an award, with more than 12 years passing since it was last judged and awarded.
-Perhaps responding to the rise of modernism and new concerns in architecture it was seen as outmoded and out of date, although there was a widespread use of the term 'Bronze Medal' often for housing projects during the period it is unclear if these medals equate to the status of the current Victoria Architecture Medal.
+Following World War II and the holding of singular Chapter awards in 1954, the Street Architecture Medal was dropped as an award, with more than 12 years passing since it was last judged and awarded in 1942.
+Perhaps responding to the rise of modernism and new concerns in architecture it may have been seen as outmoded and out–of–date.
+Roy Grounds was awarded the 1954 Victorian Architecture Medal for his own house and four flats.